-Some weight loss specialists believe that taking special nutritional supplements during weight loss programs will prevent the dieting related hair loss.
-This may or may not be true.
+Some weight loss specialists believe taking special nutritional supplements during weight loss programs will prevent dieting-related hair loss.
+This may or may not be accurate.

 Nutritional supplements and vitamins usually can't prevent or stop hair loss linked to rapid and massive weight loss.

 Alternative Treatment Options

 Although many people suffering from TE will work with a dermatologist or licensed hair loss professional to halt the hair loss, others have found some success with alternative treatments.